Aysuarex/sorting_algorithms/README.md

 # Sorting Algorithms

-This is an algorithm-based project by Ayomide Suara and Ibrahim TRAORE
+This is an algorithm-based project by Ayomide Suara and Mohamed Ibrahima TRAORE